yogeshkk/KAAU/README.md

 Q8) What is pending?

 Ans: As of now, all modules are working.
-The pending part is to generalize code, Add error handling and add unit test cases which I have to figure out how to.
+The pending part is to generalize code, Add error handling and add unit test cases which I have to figure out how to do.

 Q9) Last thing.
 What a great logo.